Tiruturaipundi Junction railway station

-The station is a part of the Tiruchirapalli railway division of the Southern Railway zone It is also officially known by its code: TTP.
+The station is a part of the Tiruchirapalli railway division of the Southern Railway zone Railway station code: TTP.

 Location and layout

 The railway station is located off the State Highway 63 or Railway Station Road, of Thiruthuraipoondi.
 The nearest bus depot is located in Thiruthuraipoondi while the nearest airport is situated 109 km away in Tiruchirappalli.

 The station has three platforms and over five tracks in broad gauge.